dj0abr/eagle2tvm802/README.md

 See Fiducial Window for details.

 changes V1.12:
-Nozzels may be set to 1, 2 or 1/2.
+Nozzles may be set to 1, 2 or 1/2.